Ko Wen-je: Release

+Adjudication

+On March 26, 2026, the Taipei District Court sentenced Ko to 17 years in prison and a 6-year deprivation of civil rights for bribery charges.
+The Court found Ko guilty of accepting NT$2.1 million in bribes through Sheen Ching-jing’s proxies.
+Ko maintained that he is innocent.
+The ruling can be appealed.

 Political stances

 Cross-Strait relations

 In interviews leading up to the 2024 presidential election, Ko said that he would be pragmatic instead of ideological on foreign policy, including relations with China and the US.
 He said that he would pursue both deterrence and dialogue to stabilize relations with China and maintain peace, and that he offered a middle ground between what he described as the KMT’s submissiveness toward Beijing and the DPP’s approach of provoking conflict.
 Ko said that Taiwan was caught in the middle of the rivalry between China and the US.
 Characterizing political relations as constantly changing, he proposed managing the three-way relationship in a "dynamic equilibrium".
 Instead of prioritizing one superpower over the other, he wanted Taiwan to adopt a flexible foreign policy that evaluates various options and adjusts policy accordingly.

 As a prerequisite to cross-strait exchange, Ko said he believed in approaching China from a position of defensive military strength.
 He called for increasing Taiwan’s defense spending from 2.5% to 3% of GDP, reforming training of conscripts, and continuing to invest in domestic defense industries.
 Abroad, he planned to improve relations with democratic allies in the region and to hold high-level defense talks with Japan and the US.

 Ko stressed the necessity of dialogue with China to maintain peace.
 He cited his experience organizing the annual Taipei-Shanghai City Forum when he was mayor as an example of establishing cross-strait exchange.
 On the issue of Taiwan independence, Ko said that maintaining the status quo was the only pragmatic option because declaring independence would lead to war.
 He said, "There’s no point in even talking about unification or independence right now because you can’t achieve either."
 Ko has never endorsed the 1992 Consensus, which Beijing has insisted as a condition of communication.
 Instead, he has proposed "five mutual principles", which asks both sides to "know, understand, respect, cooperate with, and forgive" each other.
 Ko has repeated the phrase, "Two sides of the strait are one family", echoing language used by General Secretary of the Chinese Communist Party Xi Jinping and inviting accusations of appeasing Beijing.
 He explained it as an "attitude" with which peace can be maintained.

 Ko has voiced support for better economic relations with mainland China.
 He proposed restarting talks on the Cross-Strait Service Trade Agreement with China, but with new transparency requirements; he withdrew the proposal after public criticism.
 He also proposed building a bridge between Kinmen and Xiamen, suggesting that it would solve many of Kinmen's problems related to water, power supply, and waste disposal.